dailystory/docs/articles/changelog/2020/june.md

 * initial check in for anniversary filter in search
 * support matching exact domains with Mailgun
 * Verify credentials for each sending domain
+* fix some ux bugs in content pages

 ## June 9, 2020
 * update api to support post and patch